Richard Campbell

 We always think of layering and jackets for fall and winter weather, as that’s when they’ll see the most use.
 However, it’s still always a good idea to have a dependable, lightweight jacket in warmer weather, to protect against those chilly mountain mornings or when light rain or a cold front work their way in.
 In fact, we keep a lightweight jacket in our pack all summer as part of our emergency kit.

 A good ultralight summer jacket will be thick enough to keep out the chill and wind and keep some light rain and moisture off you, without weighing you down.
 It may not provide the protection of a fully insulated or waterproof layer but can prove to be even more versatile.
-You want to be able to throw it when you get a bit chilly but remain light and cool as you start to work up a sweat.
+You want to be able to throw it on when you get a bit chilly but remain light and cool as you start to work up a sweat.
+Our guide to staying safe in winter covers layering for the colder end of the year.

 Our Favourite Lightweight Jackets